 For hiveonline, Sofie has been invited to speak at the World Economic Forum, G7 and G20 groups and World Bank/IMF Summit in partnership with UNEP, where she is an advisor on fintech applications to sustainable finance, blockchain, identity and trust.
-Sofie is also a board advisor to Fintech Hub Sweden and represents hiveonline at the Climate Chain Coalition and various Danish research boards.
+Sofie chairs the Climate Chain Coalition's SDG and Natural Capital Group.
 She holds an MSc in Informatics with specialisation in organisation design, behavioural economics and behavioural anthropology.
-Sofie’s second book, with Rob Allen, Fintech Revolution (Palgrave Macmillan) will be published on 29 May 2018.
+Sofie’s second book, with Rob Allen, Fintech Revolution (Palgrave Macmillan, 2018).

 Following experience building Payments and Transactional Ledger Systems in some of Europe’s largest banks, Rob has built the Fintech practice and the innovative Vulcan Digital Asset Services business for PwC Australia.
 As well as leadership of large, complex programs and portfolios, Rob has extensive experience building engineering solutions in challenging environments and has a passion for promoting inclusion in developing economies.
 Rob, a Chartered Engineer, is also a committed conservationist with a focus on marine and shark conservation.